hwayne/learntla-v2/docs/core/pluscal.rst

 .. warning:: A common misunderstanding I see in beginners is thinking the B label is *nested in* the A label, like we're in both at the same time.
 This isn't how it works: we stop being in the A label as soon as we enter the B label.
 A better mental model is that since ``B:`` is inside a condition from ``A:``, the B label is only *reachable* from A.

 Not all blocks have to have the *same* number of labels!
 Conditionals trigger different behavior, which can take different amounts of time.
-If you have a lot of

 .. index:: macro
 .. _macro: